tpthanh2006/PokerU/README.md

 # Contact
-If you need further assistance or have some questions, reach out to us on [LinkedIn](https://www.linkedin.com/company/poker-u/).
+If you need further assistance or have some questions, reach out to us on [LinkedIn](https://www.linkedin.com/company/poker-u/) or [sophienguyen113@gmail.com](mailto:sophienguyen113@gmail.com).

 Thank you for making PokerU come true!